Skip to content

 """

-Mutate data using an arbitrary function that mutates a single value at a time.
+Mutate series using an arbitrary function that mutates a single value at a time.

 Notes: